I’ve had tons of “synchronicities” happen to me in my life. I consider them direct and personal signs from God.

 In 1999, I had just moved to Sedona, AZ, the movie American Beauty with Kevin Spacey came out, and I saw it in the theater there.

-I really liked it, and my favorite scene was when Ricky Fitts, the soulful teenage boy and avid videographer, shows neighbor girl Jane a video he made of a grocery plastic bag bouncing up and down and swaying in the wind for minutes on end.
+My favorite scene was when Ricky Fitts, a nerdy teenager, shows his new friend Jane a video he made.
+It's of a grocery plastic bag bouncing up and down and swaying in the wind for minutes on end.

 As they’re watching the strangely beautiful dance, Ricky says: